khaled-mehizel/HR-analysis/README.md

 - **Work-Life Balance**: See visualization section.
 Seems even across the board, doesn't seem to be a factor, plus more employees are satisfied about the work-life balance than those that aren't, always a great thing.
 # Visualization:
-After an hour of fiddling around with the ODBC connector and adding a password to my local MySQL server and forgetting it five seconds later, I finally figured out how to create Power BI to MySQL Workbench.
+After an hour of fiddling around with the ODBC connector and adding a password to my local MySQL server and forgetting it five seconds later, I finally figured out how to connect Power BI to MySQL Workbench.
 I will use views to import the data instead of the unbelievable pain in the neck that is exporting to CSV file! **a whole new wooooorld** I blame Colt for not teaching me this.

 I also started freaking out as to whether I should call it a histogram or a bar chart.
 I eventually decided to stick to the simple rule of thumb of "bars for categorical data, and histograms for quantitative data.
 But isn't a bin *technically* a category?
 I can imagine some scientists in the 1800s getting into a fist fight over this.